timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 ## Port Control Protocol (PCP)

-Hosts SHOULD support {{RFC6887}}, Port Control Protocol , to allow an IPv6 host to control how incoming IPv6 packets are forwarded by simple firewalls on routerst.
+Hosts SHOULD support {{RFC6887}}, Port Control Protocol , to allow an IPv6 host to control how incoming IPv6 packets are forwarded by simple firewalls on routers.

 # Service Discovery Protocols